 By: Mary Francis Phillips

-We typically hear about the history of the Black Panther Party (good, bad or indifferent) through a male lens and rarely, if ever, hear about the women who helped define the revolutionary movement.
-In this groundbreaking biography scholar, activist and professor Mary Francis Phillips immerses readers in the life and legacy of Ericka Huggins, a revered Black Panther Party member, as well as a mother, widow, educator, poet, and former political prisoner who brought spiritual self-care practices to the Black Panther Party.
+We typically hear about the history of the Black Panther Party (good, bad or indifferent) through a male lens and rarely, if ever, learn about the women who helped define the revolutionary movement.
+In this groundbreaking biography, Phillips, a scholar, activist and professor, immerses readers in the life and legacy of Ericka Huggins, a revered Black Panther Party member, as well as a mother, widow, educator, poet and former political prisoner who brought spiritual self-care practices to the Party.

 The Battle for the Black Mind (Legacy Lit)

 Want to learn how education has always played a role in shaping the moral conscience of America?
-Then this book is for you.
-Brown, an NAACP Image Award-winning author and Emory University professor, conducted more than a decade of archival research, personal reflection, and sociological insight, this book traces a century of segregated schooling, examining how early efforts to control Black minds through education systems laid the foundation for many systemic inequities we still struggle with today.
+Then this one is for you.
+Brown, an NAACP Image Award-winning author and Emory University professor, conducted more than a decade of archival research, personal reflection, and sociological insight.
+The result is a book that traces a century of segregated schooling, examining how early efforts to control Black minds through education systems laid the foundation for many systemic inequities we still struggle with today.